Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 1. Click on the first web server you provisioned in setup.

-1. Click on the endpoints button at the top of your screen and click **NEW endpoint** at the bottom.
+1. Click on the endpoints button at the top of your screen and click **Add endpoint** at the bottom.

 	Endpoints allow for traffic to the virtual machine.